NiamhOL/Data-Representation-2020-Project/README.md

 4. Open the command line and navigate to the location of your downloaded file using a series of cd commands

 ### Run virtual machine
-1. Once you have navigated to the location of your folser using a series of cd commands.
+1. Once you have navigated to the location of your folder using a series of cd commands.
 Please do the following commands:

 ```
  python -m venv venv